ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 ## ToDo

-make a whitelist so it ignores everything else that isnt the string of text i want it to read, and that would permit the tesseract to be used in full screen instead of 2 boxes though might be a bit cpu intensive, will need to see
+make a whitelist so it ignores everything else that isnt the string of text i want it to read, and that would permit the tesseract to be used in full screen instead of 2 boxes though might be a bit cpu intensive, will need to see without it reading and putting everything it sees in your screen into the log